Internal · scoping map · not client-facing

 Manual today

 Simone prints elevations, hand-colors every surface by material, counts units, measures m²/lm, and applies assembly rules.
-Takeoff software measures once you highlight — but you still pick what to highlight.
+Bluebeam measures once you highlight — but you still pick what to highlight.

 → Facade.ai